sepfy/XNOR-Net-Core/README.md

-# NeuralNetwork
+# XNOR-Net-Core
 This is an implemenation of [XNOR-Net](https://arxiv.org/abs/1603.05279) in C++.
-There is no dependency and easy to use.
+I have tried to compress the weights of convolution filter to uint32_t or uint64_t, so there is no dependency and easy to use.

 ## Pre-trained Model